gpopesc/docker-xfce-debian-synology/README.md

 It has built in vnc server and noVNC for web access.

-There is a full docker image with all apps preinstalled here: https://hub.docker.com/r/gpopesc/xfce-debian-synology-full It has Chromium, Firefox, Palemoon, Putty, Image viewer, onboard virtual keyboard, Mousepad text editor, Xarchiver and many plugins from XFCE desktop
+There is a full docker image with all apps preinstalled here: https://hub.docker.com/r/gpopesc/xfce-debian-synology-full It has Chromium, Firefox, Palemoon, Putty, Image viewer, Mousepad text editor, Xarchiver and many plugins from XFCE desktop

 Modify the password and the screen resolution in docker-compose.
 The default password is admin.
 Map your ports as you wish.
 Default port for vnc connection is 5905 and for http port is 8087.